josh0x/about-me/README.md

 ### 🚀 I'm currently working on:

-Building the 2nd iteration of my [portfolio](https://joshuabowers.nl) website, with Next.js and Chakra UI.
+Building the 2nd iteration of my [portfolio](https://joshuabowers.nl) website, with React, Next.js, and Tailwind.

 ---